ericrogler/Green-Book/Z004_Management_General_Teaching.md

 The agenda is like a compass pointing you towards the direction of topics you need to focus on and communicate with everyone present.
 It's goal is to discourage bringing up unncessary things in the moment or sidetracking and wasting time.

 What this means is hosting a meeting without an agenda is a recipe for wasted time, effort, and money.
 Don't do it.
 Send an email instead like a normal person.
+- There is one notable example that breaks this rule: a dial-in/coffee meeting or "happy hour."
+    - Manager sets up available times, in advance, employees can come in to vent, discuss ideas, or talk casually.
+    - They MUST be optional to attend.

 ### **Positive and Negative Student Behaviors**